kptdev/kpt/site/content/en/guides/consumer/function/export/tekton/_index.md

 ---
-title: "Exporting a Tekton Pipeline"
+title: 'Exporting a Tekton Pipeline'
-linkTitle: "Tekton"
+linkTitle: 'Tekton'
 type: docs
 description: >
   Export a Tekton pipeline that runs kpt functions
 ---

 In this tutorial, you will pull an example blueprint that declares Kubernetes resources and two kpt functions.
 Then you will export a pipeline that runs the functions against the resources on [Tekton](https://tekton.dev/) and modify it to make it fully functional.
 How to setting up Tekton is also included if you don't have one running yet.
 This tutorial takes about 20 minutes.